-Including a warning from the Better Business Bureau on so-called charitable solicitations from firefighter and police groups
+Including warnings from the Better Business Bureau and Federal Trade Commission on so-called charitable solicitations from firefighter and police groups

 You might be inclined to open your wallet or purse if you get a phone call or letter asking you to donate to a firefighter or police group.
 Their jobs, of course, are dangerous.